 Industry Standard Testing for Hail/Impact on a Roof System

 The industry standard, UL 2218 – Standard for Impact Resistance of Prepared Roof Covering Materials, exists to test a metal panel’s resistance to puncturing or failing when it comes into contact with items, including hail.

-The method of testing “provides impact resistance data for the evaluation of prepared roof covering materials…The test evaluates the effect of impact from a steel ball at locations on the assembly selected to be most vulnerable, such as (but not limited to) edges, corners, unsupported sections, and joints.”
+The testing method “provides impact resistance data for the evaluation of prepared roof covering materials…The test evaluates the effect of impact from a steel ball at locations on the assembly selected to be most vulnerable, such as (but not limited to) edges, corners, unsupported sections, and joints.”

-Four steel balls of different sizes are dropped from varying heights onto the metal panels (see photo for parameters).
+Four steel balls of different sizes are dropped onto the metal panels from varying heights.
 They drop the ball twice on the same spot of the metal roof, and if it doesn’t structurally go through the metal panel, doesn’t crack it, or doesn’t cause the roof system to fail, then it passes.

 Rating is determined on a scale from Class 1 to 4, with Class 4 being the toughest and least likely to fail when in contact with objects.
 In other words, it will pass as long as the object’s damage doesn’t stop the roof from serving its structural purpose.
 For reference, Sheffield Metals’ sheet and coil have a Class 4 rating.